GingerDragon7/Todo-App-MEAN-Stack-/README.md

-# Todo-App-MEAN-Stack-
-A Todo MEAN App -using  MongoDB, Expressjs, Angularjs and Nodejs
+A Todo MEAN App - MongoDB, Expressjs, Angularjs and Nodejs

+Install

+Download/clone the repo
+Run npm install
+Run gulp and navigate to http://localhost:3000 to view the app Tutorial

+MEAN stack – A Hands on Tutorial